 A key component for the flaggers and work under traffic is to keep pedestrians safe next to the highway as well as across from it.
 Pedestrian paths are clearly marked in the work zone.
+New crosswalks are in place with pedestrian activated lights to warn drivers of crossing pedestrians.

 The Oregon 62 paving project features roadway safety improvements and enhancements along the Shady Cove business corridor that were proposed by the city.
 Project improvements include new curb, gutter and sidewalks as well as bike lanes through the commercial corridor from the Rogue River Bridge north to the Shady Cove School at Cleveland Street.
+Toward the end of the project, Oregon 62 will get a new asphalt road surface and striping.